 6. Be mindful of your body language

 Treat a video interview like you would an in-person one.
 Just because there’s a screen between you and the interviewer does not mean that common courtesies are off the table.
-A whopping 55 percent of communication is nonverbal, and another 38 percent is conveyed through tone of voice; your words only amount to seven percent.
+Nonverbal cues seen on camera like body language and movement can have a substantial impact on your messaging and how you come across to an employer.

 In short, the way you present yourself is extremely important, even in a video interview.
-Make eye contact, sit up straight and nod to show you’re following along with what the other person is saying.
-Don’t forget to smile!
+Make eye contact, sit up straight, smile and nod to show you’re following along with what the other person is saying.